CraigMcGuirk/To-do-list/README.md

 * On first view of the website, the user is met with a clear and concise navigation bar which takes them to the page of their choice.
 As a First Time Visitor, I want to navigate easily around the website to find content.

-* The navigation bar shows clear options in which section to go on the page.
-I implemented a fixed-top navigation bar which is very helpful for the user moving to another page on the site..

-* At the bottom of the page, the user can view different social media accounts.
-The links take the user to a new tab, keeping my website open on the previous tab.
+* At the bottom of the page, there are instructions on how to delete and mark any completed tasks.

 ## Further Testing
 * I have tested this website on the following browsers: